Our track record

 Iron restoration & whales

 Industrial whaling removed many of the ocean’s large nutrient recyclers.
-Whales eat iron-rich prey and return iron to the surface in their waste, which helps phytoplankton grow.
-Thoughtful iron restoration aims to revive these natural links—more diatoms → more krill → better feeding for whales—while strengthening the biological carbon pump.
+Whales feed iron-rich prey and return iron to the surface via their waste.
+Iron restoration aims to rebuild these loops—more diatoms → more krill → better feeding for whales.

 Further reading